Niki Davis: Distance learning

 Davis's work began to focus on virtual learning and distance education, and after co-authoring an article noting research in the United States that had shown by 2005 almost one-third of US public schools had students involved in this type of learning, she collaborated to produce a comprehensive analysis of this research that included clear definitions of the concepts and details of the educational teamwork in the US schools that was essential in making the programmes effective.
-Involvement in a research project, Teacher Education Goes Into Virtual Schooling (TEGIVS) from 2005 to 2008, resulted in Davis collaborating on research that addressed the concerns and misconceptions held about virtual schooling.
+Involvement in a project, Teacher Education Goes Into Virtual Schooling (TEGIVS) from 2005 to 2008, resulted in Davis collaborating on research that addressed the concerns and misconceptions held about virtual schooling.
 Several papers on the research clarified that it was different from adult distance learning because a facilitator needed to be the same site as the learner (in person).
-It noted that common misconceptions and concerns around virtual schooling included threats to careers, possible "academic dishonesty, reduced interaction, teacher feedback, and lack of rigour...[but concluded that]...The curriculum innovations in this innovative teacher preparation program were shown to address these misconceptions and concerns and facilitate understanding and acceptance of VS as an alternative form of education by many of these pre-service teachers."
+It noted that common misconceptions and concerns around virtual schooling included threats to careers, possible "academic dishonesty, reduced interaction, teacher feedback, and lack of rigour...[but concluded that]...The curriculum innovations in this innovative teacher preparation program were shown to address these misconceptions and concerns and facilitate understanding and acceptance of VS as an alternative form of education by many of these pre-service teachers".

-Blended learning was investigated in a New Zealand School in 2011 with data collected from observations of online and face-to-face learning and interviews with the teacher and students.
+Blended learning was investigated in a New Zealand School in 2011 with data collected from observations of online and face-to-face learning and interviews with the teachers and students.
 The paper for this case study set the context within initiatives by the New Zealand Ministry of Education, including laptops for teachers, the rollout of fast internet connectivity and the establishment of a national Virtual Learning Network involving clusters of schools.
 Identified positive outcomes included flexibility of learning, the development of higher-level critical thinking skills by students and professional growth for teachers, while challenges noted were about access to ICT, lack of experience of teachers and the need for more school infrastructure to support the process.
-Following the 2010 Canterbury earthquake, an investigation by Davis revealed that the necessary virtual schooling in the area at the time had been a community success that recognised the value of engaging in twenty-first-century education in a fast-changing world.
+Following the 2010 Canterbury earthquake, an investigation by Davis revealed that the necessary virtual schooling in the area at the time had been a community success and recognised the value of engaging in twenty-first-century education in a fast-changing world.